Skip to content

 • Rolling updates with zero downtime

-Docker’s own simpler orchestration tool is Docker Swarm, which is easier to set up but less capable than Kubernetes.
-For most new projects, Kubernetes (or a managed version like Amazon EKS, Google GKE, or Azure AKS) is the industry standard.
+Docker Swarm is Docker’s own simpler orchestration tool.
+It is easier to set up than Kubernetes but less capable.
+For most new projects, Kubernetes (or a managed variant like Amazon EKS, Google GKE, or Azure AKS, where the cloud provider operates the control plane) is the industry standard.

 The python:3.12 image is over 900 MB; python:3.12-slim is around 150 MB.
 Alpine-based images can be even smaller, though they use musl instead of glibc, which can cause compatibility issues with some compiled C extensions.
-Start with -slim variants and move to Alpine only if your dependencies support it.
+Start with -slim variants and switch to Alpine only if your dependencies support it and image size is a significant concern.

-Just as .gitignore prevents unnecessary files from entering your repository, .dockerignore prevents unnecessary files from entering the build context.
-Without it, docker build sends everything in the current directory to the daemon, including .git/, node_modules/, virtual environments, and other large directories.
+Just as .gitignore prevents unnecessary files from entering version control, .dockerignore prevents unnecessary files from entering the build context.
+Without it, docker build sends everything in the current directory to the daemon, including .git/, virtual environments, node_modules/, and other large directories.
+This slows builds and risks including sensitive files in the image.

 .git